What’s the Deal with Executive Resume Branding?

 4. Don’t forget about the “personal” part of resume branding

-5. Back up your contributions and achievements with figures
+5. Back up your contributions and achievements with metrics

 6. Bring forward other pertinent information